You are listening to the Sean Hannity Radio Show Podcast.

 I wasn't asked to keep the interpretation to ourselves.

-Well, who was Sid Vicious Blumenthal's master?
+Well, who is Sid Vicious Blumenthal's master?

 Hillary Clinton.

-You know, who would you rather be attacked by?
+Miss Universe, I guess maybe in that sense, you know, who would you rather be attacked by?

 Anyway, we got all this today.